4.9-Stars

 Qualifications and Accreditation

-To become a Level 2 electrician, a tradesperson must first qualify and undertake further specialised training.
+To become a Level 2 electrician, a tradesperson must qualify and undertake further specialised training.
 The training covers a range of complex tasks, including but not limited to:

 • Service mains connections and disconnections.